Wake Forest fires coach Danny Manning after losing stretch

 Amid that turnover, Manning’s program never was able to build on the 2017 run, going 11-20 in each of the following two seasons.

-Along the way, once-rowdy gameday environments at Joel Coliseum during the Chris Paul and Skip Prosser eras a decade earlier grew quiet amid large swaths of empty seats.
-And games against in-state ACC foes Duke, North Carolina and N.C.
-State often drew significant numbers of fans wearing the blues or red of the visitors.
+Along the way, once-rowdy gameday environments at Joel Coliseum during the Chris Paul and Skip Prosser era more than a decade earlier grew quiet with large swaths of empty seats.
+Games against in-state ACC foes Duke, North Carolina and North Carolina State often drew significant numbers of fans wearing the blues or red of the visitors.

-Retiring athletic director Ron Wellman announced last March that Manning would return despite a third 20-loss season in five years, saying that he expected Manning would “take the steps needed to show improvement on the court” as the school transitioned to Currie as Wellman’s successor.

-There were positive moments in 2020, namely Manning’s first wins against Duke (in a double-overtime comeback victory) and UNC in February.
-But overall, Wake Forest won just 13 games, two more than a year earlier.
+Retiring athletic director Ron Wellman announced last March that Manning would return despite a third 20-loss season in five years, saying he expected Manning would see improvement as Currie took over.
+Manning went on to claim his first wins against Duke (a double-overtime comeback victory) and UNC in February, but Wake Forest (13-18) won just two more games from the previous year.

 Manning was the top NBA draft pick in 1988 after leading Kansas almost single-handedly to a national championship so unexpected the group was nicknamed “Danny and the Miracles.”